sam-warren/mockr/APP_STRUCTURE.md

 When they hit the "Login" button, they are redirected to the app.mockr.io/login page.

-When they hit "Sign Up", they are redirected to the app.mockr.io/signup page.

 When they click on one of the pricing plans, they are redirected to the app.mockr.io/pricing page.

 app.mockr.io and www.mockr.io are connected to the same database.
 They are deployed as a single Next.js app.